 The ESL School at NYFA offers one accommodation in New York City through the New York Film Academy.
-Housing can be booked directly through the New York Film Academy's housing coordinator.
+Housing can be booked directly through the NYFA Housing Department.
 Shared double occupancy rooms are offered and bed spaces are subject to availability.

-If students do not chose to live in the accommodation offered through the New York Film Academy, the housing coordinator of NYFA is available to assist students who are searching for a place to live during their program.
+If students do not choose to live in the accommodation offered through the NYFA Housing Department, the NYFA Housing Department is available to assist students who are searching for a place to live during their program.
 ESN does not inspect, endorse, or assume any responsibility for any properties, accommodations, or other housing options or websites.